 I do not live in the United States?
 Can I still take Birth Boot Camp online classes?
 Do I have to pay extra shipping?

 As long as you can stream video, you can take Birth Boot Camp online classes.
-There is no extra charge to ship out of the United States.
-Your materials will also arrive in a Priority Mail envelope.
+If you choose to purchase a class workbook, there is no extra charge to ship out of the United States.

 Unfortunately, we cannot accept your FSA card, but you will receive a receipt with your materials.
 You should be able to turn in your receipt for reimbursement.

 Donna Ryan, the founder of Birth Boot Camp, teaches the classes with Sarah Clark, co-curriculum-writer and instructor trainer.
 Classes are laid out morning-talk-show style, and they are interesting and interactive.
 Donna and Sarah have known each other for many years, even before becoming childbirth educators.
-Their chemistry is obvious, as they’ve been told at instructor trainings, watching them teach “is like watching a morning talk show.”
+Their chemistry is obvious, as they have been told at instructor trainings, watching them teach is like watching a morning talk show.
 When they recently re-recorded the Birth Boot Camp classes, they decided to run with what already comes so naturally.

 Both Donna and Sarah are available to answer your questions.
 You will receive their business cards with your materials and will be able to email them directly.
 They consider themselves your childbirth educators and are here to answer your questions just as if you were in their live classes.

 The first thing you will watch is the actual class.
 Periodically, you might stop the video and have a short discussion with one another.
 At some point during the class, you may pause the class video, scroll down to the birth video, and then come back to the class for more discussion.
-Also included are several links related to the topics discussed in that particular class.
 Each week also includes exercises, relaxation downloads, and a comfort measure to practice.
 The relaxation exercises are also written in the Field Manual so you can practice them together.